Andrea/andrea.github.io/_posts/2014-05-05-behaviour-tree-implementation-in-fsharp.markdown

 There is a longer intro to the topic [here][adba] and a more extensive one in this [paper][pape].
 What I remember when I think about them is that there are 2 types of constructs:

-- Actions and conditions: Actions are changes in the game world  such as animation plays, health decreased, etc. Conditions check certain states of the world.
+-Actions and conditions: Actions are changes in the game world  such as animation plays, health decreased, etc. Conditions check certain states of the world.
-- Sequences and selectors: This is how we link and order the *actions* and *conditions*.
+-Sequences and selectors: This is how we link and order the *actions* and *conditions*.
 Sequences pretty much are what your intuition tells you, they run a sequence of actions or conditions (they all need to return true).
 Selectors are the flipside of sequences, they run until something returns true.

 To refresh the old noodle (ie: my brain) I implemented a very simplistic behaviour tree in C#.
 It looked like this (there are many classes in one file... you will survive), you can see it [here][csbt]

 ## F# implementation